universityofadelaide/docker-drupal8/README.md

 ./start.sh
 ```

+If you get an error about the image it may have changed recently.
+The image is configured within `docker-compose.yml`.

+Docker will download and extract all of the required dependencies.

 Then stand the docker 'utility' container for the rest of the steps
 ```
 ./dsh.sh
 ```

+If you get an error about your client being newer or incorrect version, try running `docker-machine upgrade`

 The setup then requires you to enter any additional
 requirements into composer.json and run: